Xubuntu/wiki.xubuntu.org/Xubuntu-18.04-Release-Notes.md

     symbolic icon if it is available
 -   Hide or show individual application indicators

+#### Notification Plugin

+We\'ve included the new xfce4-notifyd panel plugin in Xubuntu 18.04.
+This plugin makes it easy to toggle \"Do Not Disturb\" mode and view missed notifications.

 ### Desktop Applications

 Xfce is a very modular desktop environment, and for a long time we have